BeeChains/the.inneri/index.md

 It is believed that by connecting with the "I AM," one can access a state of inner peace, clarity, and wisdom, and can live a life that is more authentic, meaningful, and fulfilling.

-Overall, the "I AM" is seen as the core of one's being, the source of all consciousness, and the key to spiritual awakening and enlightenment.
+Overall, the "I AM" is seen as the core of one's being, the source of all consciousness, and the key to spiritual awakening and enlightenment.</p>
+<p><a href="#the 'I AM' being the Heart of Awareness">article 9</a></p>

  <br>

-  <h2>write one-pager about the 'Cosmic I Awareness'</h2>
+  <h2 id="write one-pager about the 'Cosmic I Awareness'">write one-pager about the 'Cosmic I Awareness'</h2>

 <p>The concept of the "Cosmic I Awareness" refers to the idea that there is a universal consciousness or awareness that pervades the entire cosmos.
 This consciousness is often described as infinite, boundless, and all-encompassing, and it is seen as the ultimate source of all existence.